 6- Exercise Physiology Research Center, Life Style Institute, Baqiyatallah University of Medical Sciences, Tehran, Iran.

-Purpose: COVID-19 is associated with a wide range of psychological effects, including heightened levels of anxiety and fatigue, in addition to its negative impact on the physiological systems.
-This study was conducted to investigate the effect of smartphone-based respiratory biofeedback on anxiety and fatigue in patients with COVID-19.
+Purpose: COVID-19 is associated with various psychological effects, including increased anxiety and fatigue, in addition to its negative impact on physiological systems.
+This study aimed to investigate the effect of smartphone-based respiratory biofeedback on anxiety and fatigue among patients with COVID-19.

-Methods: In this experimental study, 76 COVID-19 patients hospitalized in the intensive care unit of Firouzgar Hospital, Tehran, were assigned to intervention and control groups.
-Intervention group received routine medical care supplemented with respiratory biofeedback breathing exercises delivered via smartphone.
-Each session lasted 30 minutes, conducted twice daily, for a total of 10 sessions.
-Control group received only routine medical treatment.
-Fatigue was assessed using the Multidimensional Fatigue Inventory (MFI), and anxiety levels were measured with the Spiel Berger State-Trait Anxiety Inventory.
+Methods: In this experimental study, 76 patients with COVID-19 hospitalized in Firouzgar Hospital (Tehran Province, Iran) were assigned to intervention and control groups.
+The intervention group received routine medical care supplemented with respiratory biofeedback breathing exercises delivered via smartphone.
+Each session lasted 30 minutes and was conducted twice daily for 10 sessions.
+The control group received only routine medical treatment.
+Fatigue was assessed using the Multidimensional Fatigue Inventory, and anxiety levels were measured with the Spielberger State-Trait Anxiety Inventory.

 Results: Following the intervention, patients in the biofeedback group experienced a significantly greater reduction in fatigue and anxiety compared to the control group (P < 0.05).
 The control group, which received routine treatment alone, also demonstrated some improvement in symptoms (P < 0.05).

 Conclusion: The findings indicate that smartphone-based respiratory biofeedback is effective in reducing both anxiety and fatigue among patients with COVID-19.
-This intervention, when integrated with standard medical care, offers significant psychological and physical symptom relief, highlighting its potential as a valuable non-pharmacological addition to comprehensive COVID-19 patient management strategies.
+This intervention, when integrated with standard medical care, offers significant psychological and physical symptom relief, highlighting its potential as a valuable non-pharmacological addition to comprehensive COVID-19 management.

 Type of Study: